 How does Art support our vision, mission, values and aims?
 Our Art and Design curriculum stimulates a love of learning, creativity and imagination, providing visual, tactile and sensory experiences, which enable our children to understand and respond to the wonderful world that God has created.
 Through Art and Design, our children are given opportunities to communicate what they see, feel and think, through the use of colour, texture, form, pattern and different materials and processes.
 They are able to explore ideas and meanings, including those in religious images and representations, through the work of artists and designers.
 Through learning about the roles and functions of art, they can explore the impact it has had on contemporary life and on different periods and cultures.
 The appreciation and enjoyment of the visual arts enrich all our lives.
 What are the National Curriculum requirements for Art?
 The National Curriculum for art and design aims to ensure that all pupils: produce creative work, exploring their ideas and recording their experiences become proficient in drawing, painting, sculpture and other art, craft and design techniques evaluate and analyse creative works using the language of art, craft and design know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
 How is Art taught?
 Art and Design is taught through a mixture of whole-class teaching and individual or group activities.
 Children are encouraged to evaluate their own ideas and methods, and the work of others, and to say what they think and feel about them.
 We give children the opportunity to work by themselves and in collaboration with others, on projects in two and three dimensions, and at different scales.
 Skills are taught discretely and then applied in focussed activities or through cross-curricular applications.
-The Key skills taught include appreciation of works of art, exploring and evaluating ideas, drawing, digital media, 3D design, painting, printing, textiles and collage.
-Since September 2021, the Art curriculum has been reviewed and reorganised, so that the development of staff's subject knowledge can be supported.
+The Key skills taught include appreciation of works of art, exploring and evaluating ideas, drawing, digital media, 3D design, painting, textiles and collage.
 Remote Learning: In the event of a school closure, remote learning will be provided via the Seesaw platform.
 Wherever possible, remote education will align as closely as possible with our in-school provision, providing breadth, balance and progression.
-In Art and Design, the following resources will be used to deliver the curriculum: • Plan Bee • Oak Academy
+In Art and Design, the following resources will be used to deliver the curriculum: Plan Bee Oak Academy The following approaches may be utilised: